 - DNS Errors – A correct DNS configuration is of critical importance for your WordPress site.
 If we detect that your site’s DNS isn’t pointed correctly to Kinsta, we’ll send you a notification right away.

-- SSL Errors – If you’re using our free Let’s Encrypt SSL on your site, we’ll automatically renew the certificate every three months.
-If there is a configuration issue with your domain and the SSL certificate expires, we’ll notify you.
+- SSL Errors – If there’s a configuration issue with your domain and the SSL certificate expires, we’ll notify you.

-- Domain Expiration – If we detected an expired domain assigned to your Kinsta site, we’ll send you an alert.
+- Domain Expiration – If we detect an expired domain assigned to your Kinsta site, we’ll send you an alert.

-At Kinsta, we try to make managing your WordPress site as stress-free as possible.
-With our various notification options including overage and site monitoring alerts, you’ll be able to spend more time working on your business and less time checking up on your site.
+At Kinsta, we try to make managing your account and services as stress-free as possible.
+With our various notification options, including overage and site monitoring alerts, you’ll be able to spend more time working on your business and less time checking up on your site.